-Heading Outdoors for a Socially Distant Getaway?
-Try These Apps
+Heading outdoors for a socially distant getaway?
+Try these apps

 Planning to escape to the great outdoors for a socially distant summer?
 There are a few apps you may want to download before you go.
-After all, the tools below won’t just help you travel from here to there, they’ll help you get off the beaten paths in national parks, learn about road and trail closures, discover nearby preserves and beaches, find scenic rest stops, satisfy cravings for takeaway food, and keep you up to date on the latest travel and health information.
+After all, the tools below won’t just help you travel from here to there, they’ll help you get off the beaten paths in national parks, learn about road and trail closures, discover nearby preserves and beaches, find scenic rest stops, satisfy cravings for take-away food, and keep you up to date on the latest travel and health information.

 To be sure, there are many practical apps for outdoor adventure and road tripping, like Waze (for navigation), GasBuddy (for finding affordable gas stations) and Flush (for locating public restrooms).
 And planning and booking apps, like TripAdvisor Hotels & Vacation, have been updated with guidance about travel amid COVID-19.
 But the following apps may prove to be particularly useful by helping travelers stay socially distant yet still savor the timeless pleasures of summer: hiking, biking, camping and dinners under the stars in wide open spaces.